-Humanities › Issues Salaries of Canadian MPs 2015-16 Share Flipboard Email Print The chamber for the Canadian House of Commons.
-Michele Falzone / AWL Images / Getty Images Issues Canadian Government U. S. Government U.S. Foreign Policy U.S. Liberal Politics U.S. Conservative Politics Women's Issues Civil Liberties Middle East Terrorism Race Relations Immigration Journalism Crime & Punishment Animal Rights View More by Susan Munroe Susan Munroe, a public affairs and communications professional, has lived and worked in Canada for more than 30 years.
-Updated January 31, 2019 The salaries of Canadian members of parliament (MPs) are adjusted on April 1 each year.
+Humanities › Issues Salaries of Canadian MPs 2015-16 Share Flipboard Email Print Michele Falzone / AWL Images / Getty Images Issues Canadian Government The U. S. Government U.S. Foreign Policy U.S. Liberal Politics U.S. Conservative Politics Women's Issues Civil Liberties The Middle East Terrorism Race Relations Immigration Crime & Punishment Animal Rights View More By Susan Munroe Canadian Culture Expert B.A., Political Science, Carleton University Susan Munroe is a public affairs and communications professional based in Canada. our editorial process Susan Munroe Updated August 19, 2019 The salaries of Canadian members of parliament (MPs) are adjusted on April 1 each year.
 Increases to MPs salaries are based on an index of base-wage increases from major settlements of private-sector bargaining units maintained by the Labour Program in the federal Department of Employment and Social Development Canada (ESDC).
 The Board of Internal Economy, the committee which handles the administration of the House of Commons, does not have to accept the index recommendation.
 On occasions in the past, the Board has put a freeze on MP salaries.
 In 2015, the MP salary increase was significantly more than what the government offered in negotiations with the public service.
-For 2015-16, the salaries of Canadian members of parliament increased 2.3 percent.
+For 2015-16, the salaries of Canadian members of parliament increased by 2.3 percent.
 The bonuses that members of parliament receive for extra duties, for example being a cabinet minister or chairing a standing committee, were also increased.
 The increase also affects severance and pension payments for MPs leaving politics in 2015, which, as an election year, will be larger than normal.
 Base Salary of Members of Parliament All members of parliament now make a basic salary of $167,400, up from $163,700 in 2014.
 Extra Compensation for Additional Responsibilities MPs who have extra responsibilities, such as the Prime Minister, Speaker of the House, Leader of the Opposition, cabinet ministers, ministers of state, leaders of other parties, parliamentary secretaries, party house leaders, caucus chairs and chairs of House of Commons committees, receive additional compensation as follows: Title Additional Salary Total Salary Member of Parliament $167,400 Prime Minister* $167,400 $334,800 Speaker* $ 80,100 $247,500 Leader of the Opposition* $ 80,100 $247,500 Cabinet Minister* $ 80,100 $247,500 Minister of State $ 60,000 $227,400 Leaders of Other Parties $ 56,800 $224,200 Government Whip $ 30,000 $197,400 Opposition Whip $ 30,000 $197,400 Other Party Whips $ 11,700 $179,100 Parliamentary Secretaries $ 16,600 $184,000 Chair of Standing Committee $ 11,700 $179,100 Caucus Chair - Government $ 11,700 $179,100 Caucus Chair - Official Opposition $ 11,700 $179,100 Caucus Chairs - Other Parties $ 5,900 $173,300 *The Prime Minister, Speaker of the House, Leader of the Opposition and Cabinet Ministers also get a car allowance.
 House of Commons Administration The Board of Internal Economy handles the finances and administration of the Canadian House of Commons.
 The board is chaired by the Speaker of the House of Commons and includes representatives of the government and official parties (those with at least 12 seats in the House.)
 All of its meetings are held in camera (a legal term meaning in private) "to allow for full and frank exchanges."
 The Members' Allowances and Services Manual is a useful source of information on House budgets, allowances, and entitlements for MPs and House Officers.
 It includes insurance plans available to MPs, their office budgets by constituency, the House of Commons rules on travel expenses, rules on mailing householders and 10-percenters, and the cost of using the members' gym (annual $100 personal expense including HST for MP and spouse).
 The Board of Internal Economy also publishes quarterly summaries of MP expense reports, known as Members' Expenditures Reports, within three months of the end of the quarter.
-Continue Reading How Much Do Canadian Senators Make?
-How Many Canadian Members of Parliament Are There?
-What Do Canadian Members of Parliament Do?
-The Role of a Canadian Cabinet Minister How Much Do Members of Congress Really Get Paid?
-Canada's Parliament: the House of Commons Allowances Available to Members of US Congress The Surprising Salaries of Top U.S. Government Officials Parliament Puts the Canadian Prime Minister and Others in the Hot Seat This Prime Minister Pushed for a "Just Society" in Canada Learn About Canadian Prime Ministers and Their Role in Government 10 Firsts for Canadian Women in Government What Are the Canadian Prime Minister's Responsibilities?
-Does the Prime Minister Make Canadian Law?
-What Does Canada's Cabinet Do?
-Can a Canadian Cabinet Minister Disagree with the Government?
+Salaries of Canadian Senators The House of Commons in Canada's Parliament What Is the Structure of the Parliament in Canada?
+The Canadian House of Commons Question Period Role of Canadian Members of Parliament Presidential Pay and Compensation Salaries and Benefits of US Congress Members Role of the Prime Minister of Canada Annual Salaries of Top US Government Officials Understanding Canada's Parliament What Does a Canadian Cabinet Minister Do?
+Canadian Prime Minister John Diefenbaker Allowances Available to Members of US Congress The Prime Minister of Canada Overview of Federal Elections in Canada What Does Canada's Cabinet Do?